Get Started with the Maps SDK for Android

 Part 2: Add the dependency

-Now that we have our credentials, let's add the dependency to our project.
+Now that you have your credentials, add the dependency to your project.

 Mapbox provides the Maps SDK via Maven.

-To add the Mapbox Maps SDK as a dependency, you will need to configure your build to download the Maps SDK from Mapbox maven repository directly.
+To add the Mapbox Maps SDK as a dependency, you will need to configure your build to download the Maps SDK from Mapbox maven repository directly by following these steps:

 settings.gradle